algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 }
 ```

 Second, we need to include a header file that contains the subset of intrinsics we need.
-Similar to `<bits/stdc++.h>` in GCC, there is `<x86intrin.h>` header that contains all of them, so we will just use that.
+Similar to `<bits/stdc++.h>` in GCC, there is the `<x86intrin.h>` header that contains all of them, so we will just use that.

-And last, we need to tell the compiler that the target CPU actually supports these extensions.
-This can be done either with `#pragma GCC target(...)` [as we did before](../), or with `-march=...` flag in the compiler options.
+And last, we need to [tell the compiler](/hpc/compilation/flags) that the target CPU actually supports these extensions.
+This can be done either with `#pragma GCC target(...)` [as we did before](../), or with the `-march=...` flag in the compiler options.
 If you are compiling and running the code on the same machine, you can set `-march=native` to auto-detect the microarchitecture.

 In all further code examples, assume that they begin with these lines: